 Ideal Trip Length

-Since you’re traveling from the Great White North to the South Pacific, we usually suggest a stay of at least 10 to 14 days.
+Since you’re travelling from the Great White North to the South Pacific, we usually suggest a stay of at least 10 to 14 days.
 This gives your family plenty of time to move past the initial travel fatigue and fully immerse yourselves in the island rhythm.
-A longer stay also allows you to split your time between the main island and the outer island groups without feeling rushed.
+A longer stay also allows you to split your time between the main island and the smaller outer island groups without feeling rushed.

 Suggested Pacing